RetroDECK/ES-DE/USERGUIDE.md

 It's highly recommended to create **.m3u** playlist files for multi-disk images as this simplifies the disk swapping in the emulator.
 It's then this .m3u file that should be selected for launching the game.

-The .m3u file simply contains a list of the game files, for example in the case of **Last Ninja 2.m3u**:
+The .m3u file simply contains a list of the game files, for example in the case of Last Ninja 2.m3u:

 ```
 Last Ninja 2 (Disk 1 of 2).d64